 It’s OK if you don’t have a huge budget for hundreds of buildings.
 You can abbreviate as you need to.
 A couple of houses with a church in between is enough to convey a sense of a neighborhood.

 Place figures outside to bring your village to life.
 Kids playing on sleds and carolers singing evoke a sense of the season and of tradition.
 Tradition is a big part of nostalgia, after all.
+Look at your figures and see how you can make them go together.
+Create vignettes.

 When you place other figures, place them at about a 45 degree angle.
 This allows you to see them from the front of the scene, but still gives you a sense of people talking to each other.
 Scenes of people talking conveys a sense of a nice place, where people are friendly, and where Christmas is about more than just hustle and bustle.

 The best compliment that someone can give to your Christmas village is, “I want to live there.”
 Create that place.
+Think of it as implenting fan fiction with buildings and scenery and remember, this is supposed to be fun.

 Use vehicles to create a sense of time